-6.1.6 DOWNTOWN SHORT-STAY VEHICLE PARKING STRATEGY
+5.1.6 DOWNTOWN SHORT-STAY VEHICLE PARKING STRATEGY

 Short-stay parking is defined as parking provided for vehicles for stays of four hours or less.
 Examples would include hourly parking in surface lots or parkades, parking on streets, and the loading of goods or passengers.
-The City's Traffic Engineering Division establishes how on-street space is used and works with the Calgary Parking Authority to optimally manage the use of street space.
+The City establishes how on-street space is used and to optimally manage the use of street space.
 This is done by considering the area context and needs, consulting with area stakeholders, balancing the need to manage traffic flow both during and outside of rush hour, and the need to encourage turnover so that parking is available to short-term users.